Beyond the Training Event

 6 Best Practices That Ensure Learning Results

-It’s 3:00 p.m. on a Thursday and 12 trainers are near the end of a certification session on a new program they’ll deliver to 3,000 employees before the end of the year.
+It’s 3:00 p.m. on a Thursday and 12 trainers are near the end of a certification session on a new programme they’ll deliver to 3,000 employees before the end of the year.
 The trainers feel confident and excited.
-It’s a great program full of useful skills, entertaining videos and engaging activities.
+It’s a great programme full of useful skills, entertaining videos and engaging activities.

-- “I’d ensure the managers know nothing about the program.”
+- “I’d ensure the managers know nothing about the programme.”

 - “I’d make it a ‘one and done,’ with no refreshers or reinforcement.”

 - “I wouldn’t give learners tools they can use back on the job.”

 - “I wouldn’t let participants know why they are there or how it relates to them.”

 After several minutes, the instructor puts down his marker, looks at the group and says, “How much of this is actually about to happen when you roll out this programme?”
 The stricken group of trainers realises that they were about to make exactly these mistakes.

 Would it surprise you to know this is a real story?
 In fact, we’ve repeated this exercise dozens of times with seasoned, talented learning professionals and the outcome is almost always the same.
 Despite the fact that we know better, it is easy to get caught up in the pressure to push out programmes quickly and neglect the factors that will dictate whether the learning will improve performance.

 WHAT TO FOCUS ON